precice/precice.github.io/content/docs/installation/installation-linking.md

 ### `preciceC.h` cannot be found

-Simiarly to the C++ version, there are two reasons you may be getting this error:
+Similarly to the C++ version, there are two reasons you may be getting this error:

 * `pkg-config` could not find a `libprecice.pc` file (keep reading)
 * you are including the file as `preciceC.hpp` and not as `precice/preciceC.hpp`